heinwessels/Factorio-HallOfFame/modpage.md

 Therefore, if you install this mod then this Hall of Fame will occasionally appear behind your main menu, showcasing the graceful movement of full belts, speeding robots and some rumbling rockets.
 They will run almost indefinitely, which also makes for an amazing *screensaver*!

-You can set how long each base will play in the mod settings, but it starts with a default playtime of 2 minutes so that you have time to investigate the beautiful bases.
-By default, vanilla simulations are turned off with a mod setting, but it's advised to turn it back on after you enjoyed the Hall of Fame.

 ### Here is a list of bases currently featured, in no particular order:
 - [DaveMcW: 1 Rocket Defense Per Minute](https://www.reddit.com/r/factorio/comments/3biwcf/one_minute_rocket_defense/). [*29 June 2015 using Factorio 0.11*].
 I wrote an in-depth [article](https://alt-f4.blog/ALTF4-13) about how this base works and incredibly well it is built.
 Note: the ratios are slightly off because of changes in recipes since Factorio 0.11.
 - [Xterminator: Send Supporters to Space](https://www.youtube.com/watch?v=yMcoYkR_qAQ&ab_channel=Xterminator). [*12 September 2017 using Factorio 0.16*] A highly optimized 4 kspm (version equivalent) megabase where he sent his supporters to space in rockets.
 (Thanks Xterminator for the save!)